 Numerous large construction projects are a feature of the life science sector, primarily in municipalities close to Copenhagen and in the harbour city of Kalundborg in north-western Zealand.
-Until 2027, Novo Nordisk is investing DKK 17bn in its production facilities in Kalundborg, where its existing 1 200 000m2 facility will be expanded and three new factories will be built.
+Until 2027, Novo Nordisk is investing DKK 18bn in its production facilities in Kalundborg, where its existing 1 200 000m2 facility will be expanded and four new factories will be built.
 A 50 000m2 purification plant and an 8 000m2 coarse screening plant will be built for the manufacture of active pharmaceutical ingredients (API).
 The biotech company Chr.
 Hansen and the foodtech-company Remilk are also investing in factories in Kalundborg, where the new, 1 560 m2 Helix Lab is located.

 Major life science investments are also being made closer to Copenhagen in Ballerup Municipality, Hillerød Municipality, Rudersdal Municipality and Lyngby-Taarbæk Municipality.
-In Hillerød for example, the global contract research- and manufacturing company Fujifilm Diosynth Biotechnologies with around 1 000 regional employees is investing around DKK 6bn in the expansion of its pharma plant to around 74 000m2.
-The company is negotiating with the municipality to double the size of the facility in the future.
+In Hillerød for example, the global contract research- and manufacturing company Fujifilm Diosynth Biotechnologies with around 1 000 regional employees is investing around DKK 17bn in the expansion of its pharma plant to around 73 000m2.
+In June 2022, Hillerød Municipality approved the company's request to double the size of the facility in the future.